zac7777/Entropy/Entropy/Sets/Spells/Illusion.md

 ##### Actions

-*False Attack:* 1 AP, you may activate any attack on a currently equipped weapon except it has no effect other than visually ( it doesn't deal damage or apply effects, but will trigger abilities of other creatures based on you activating an attack )
+*False Attack:* 1 AP, you may activate any attack on a currently equipped weapon except it has no effect other than visually ( it doesn't deal damage or apply effects, but will trigger abilities of other creatures based on you activating an attack and will make them think the attack has been activated )

 ---

-*Forced Image:* 4 AP, target creature within 20m activates any attack on a currently equipped weapon except it has no effect other than visually ( it doesn't deal damage or apply effects, but will trigger abilities of other creatures based on them activating an attack )
+*Forced Image:* 3 AP, target creature you can see within 20m activates any attack on a currently equipped weapon except it has no effect other than visually ( it doesn't deal damage or apply effects, but will trigger abilities of other creatures based on them activating an attack and will make them think the attack has been activated )

 ---